Vietnam PM to visit India at year-end | Education

 The bust of President Ho Chi Minh will stand forever as a reminder of the depth and the strength of the long-lasting cordial relationship dated more than 2,000 years ago when Buddhism started spreading from India to Vietnam, Chau said.

+Lekhi said the way Mahatma Gandhi and India live in the hearts of Vietnamese people, ''Ho Chi Minh is our hero, too.
+He lives in our hearts''.

+''President Ho Chi Minh's love for our country laid down the foundation of Vietnam-India relations on politics, diplomacy, economics, defense-security, education training, science and technology, and people-to-people ties.
+The present political structure of both counties may be different, but we share a strong historical and cultural bond,'' she said.

 ''The two countries share their history for thousands of years.
-At that time, the border of India and Vietnam would have been contiguous.
-And even today, there are no borders in our hearts and minds,'' she said.
+At that time, the border of India and Vietnam would have been a contiguous border.
+And even today, there are no borders in our hearts and minds,'' the minister said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)